AroraXD/UkGovHack/README.md

 ## Synopsis

 A small game made during UKGovHack 2016.
-Made by me and rebbeca
+Made by me and rs6713

 ## Motivation